-Most people think of it as a skiing destination like Vail, CO or Big Ski, MT, so we wanted to find the best things to do in Mammoth Lakes for a summer visit.
+Most people think of it as a skiing destination like Vail, CO or Big Ski, MT, as it is one of the closest ski areas to Los Angeles, so we wanted to find the best things to do in Mammoth Lakes for a summer visit.
 There are fewer people visiting in summer and the destination takes on a very different feel.
 Outdoor activities and sightseeing are plentiful and you get an ideal combination of beautiful views and bizarre science.
 I love it!

 Since we travel as a family of four our time in Mammoth Lakes and Yosemite is a combination of really active mornings and relaxing afternoons.
 We like to mix hiking and sightseeing with more chill tours and enjoying the actual townsite or resort space.
 If you have additional things to do in Mammoth Lakes that we didn’t include in our travel plan, let us know by leaving a comment or sending us a note.

 Be sure to check out our Favorite Places to Eat in Mammoth Lakes!